CSCfi/csc-user-guide/docs/accounts/how-to-create-new-project.md

 A CSC user account is required for creating new projects.

 1. Login to [MyCSC](http://my.csc.fi).
-2. Choose _My projects_ in the navigation menu on the left.
+2. Choose _Projects_ in the navigation menu on the left.
 3. Scroll down to the end of the page and choose _Create a new project_.
 4. Fill in the project name and description.